christopher-buss/roblox-ts-project-template/README.md

 > [!NOTE]
 > This aims to be a fully-fledged solution to fully managed rojo projects but does
 > not currently have any built-in support for handing models.
 Eventually this
 > functionality will exist.
-For now, you can look into
+For now, you can investigate
 > [Lune](https://lune-org.github.io/docs) to figure out solutions that will work
 > for your use case.